 Respondents

-The respondents represented a number of sites, Virtual Organisations (VOs) and research communities.
+The respondents represented a number of Resource Centres (also known as “sites”), Virtual Organisations (VOs) and research communities.
 Some respondents represented several of these at the same time.
 The complete list is:

 Sites: CESNET (2 respondents), IFCA, CSIC-UC, DASSH: the UK Archive for Marine Species and